shipcloud/shipcloud-for-woocommerce/readme.txt

 = 1.6.0 =
 * Enhanced: Add action link so users can jump from plugins page directly to the plugin settings
+* Fixed: Flush carriers on plugin (de-)activation to manually invalidate the cache.

 = 1.5.1 =
 * Enhanced: added Belgium ISO country codes so users can send shipments via DPD to Belgium